st3lll4/st3lll4/README.md

 ## 🌸 Fun projects (some of them private)

 - Built a [Bingo](https://bingo-ruby-omega.vercel.app/) to be played in our ~6h lectures to keep us alert and the lecturer happy
-- Coded [my own version of spring mvc](https://github.com/st3lll4/mylittlespring), to understand the fundamentals better
+- Coded [a mini Spring](https://github.com/st3lll4/mylittlespring), to understand the fundamentals better
 - Currently trying to work on KardPop, a photocard trading and selling platform, but work keeps me busy, not gonna lie

 ---